Ivan Vsevolozhsky: Artistic relationships

 Vsevolozhsky's artistic preferences were French, though it was his refined yet unpretentious personal manner that attracted Tchaikovsky to working with him.
 He was one of Tchaikovsky's most vehement supporters.
 This relationship, however, worked both ways; the demand for new music well overshadowed supply and it was this permanent pressure that drove Tchaikovsky back to ballet after the lukewarm reception of Swan Lake, as well as Vsevolozhsky's generous facilitation of his resumed efforts.
 The composer's diary suggests a close relationship between himself and the Director; he recounts rushing to the former's house for urgent creative meeting that included Marius Petipa and Alexandre Petrovich Frolov.

 Vsevolozhsky similarly championed Marius Petipa, with whom he had a fruitful relationship culminating in productions of 'L'Ordre du roi', 'Les Ruses d'amour' and 'Sleeping Beauty' that echoed the French golden age of ballet.
 However, his main allegiance remained to the cause for which he had been appointed, namely championing Russian ballet.
 His critics, such as Skalkovsky, lamented the lack of foreign dancers, and only in exceptional cases did he waver in his commitment to Russian art, as Wiley attests.
 This also reflected the wishes of the Russian royal family; the Tsar had abolished the Italian imperial opera in favour of the Russian before his appointment.
 Vsevolozhsky was also expected to positively influence Russian literatures, social mores and the national consciousness.
 His views on the state monopoly on theatrical productions are unknown, though contemporary critics appreciated its role in maintaining highbrow, high quality performances (for example, as opposed to Opera in Paris).

 Later years

 In 1899 Vsevolozhsky become director of the Hermitage Museum until his death in 1909.
-He married Ekaterina Dmitrievna Volkonsky, grand daughter of Field Marshall Prince P.M.
+He married Ekaterina Dmitrievna Volkonsky, grand daughter of Field Marshal Prince P.M.
 Volkonsky (1776–1852) who, under Tsar Alexander I, had participated in the battle of Austerlitz against Napoleon.